steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 The first step of this refactoring process is to *Identify the business concept to extract*.
 As mentioned above, the concept we want to extract is a `BookStore`.

-With our goal of extracting a `BookStore`, it is time to *Rename the existing Module*.
-Rename the `BookStore` module—which is a GenServer— to be called `BookStoreGenServer`.
+With our goal of extracting a `BookStore`, it is time to *Rename the existing module*.
+Rename the `BookStore` module—which is a GenServer—to be called `BookStoreGenServer`.
 This ensures the names will not conflict.

  ```diff
 - defmodule BookStore do